rackerlabs/support-how-to/content/rackspace-email/set-up-mobile-sync.md

    <img src="{% asset_path rackspace-email/set-up-mobile-sync/mobile sync setup 3.PNG %}" />

-5. When asked "*How would you like to connect to the mail server?*", select the **Mobile Sync** button.
+5. When asked "How would you like to connect to the mail server?", tap the **Mobile Sync** button.

    <img src="{% asset_path rackspace-email/set-up-mobile-sync/mobile sync setup 4.PNG %}" />